IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 customers & products

-2021 impairment losses of $962 million principally relates to anticipated portfolio changes in the products business ($595 million).
+2021 impairment loss of $962 million principally relates to announced portfolio changes in the products business ($595 million).

-Impairment losses totalling $840 million and $65 million were recognized in 2020 and 2019 respectively.
-The amount for 2020 principally relates to portfolio changes in the fuels business, including the conversion of Kwinana refinery to an import terminal.
+2020 impairment loss of $840 million principally relates to portfolio changes in the fuels business, including the conversion of Kwinana refinery to an import terminal.
 None of the impairment charges were individually material.

 Other businesses and corporate